ngs-doo/revenj/tutorials/revenj-tutorial-spring-boot.md

 For convenience project is [available for download](https://github.com/ngs-doo/revenj/blob/master/tutorials/examples/SpringBoot.zip).

 Let's start a new Project based on Maven and using Java 1.8 as Project SDK.
-We will need Maven (3.3.9 or newer) so we should check in IDEA that it's not using older version of Maven:
+We will need Maven (3.0.5 or newer) which should be provided with IDEA.

 ![IDEA Maven version](pictures/idea-maven.png)